Auto-Rig

 How to paint the weights?

-To quickly select the deforming bones and check the associated vertex groups in one click, you can display only the layer 31 of the armature, wich includes the deforming bones only:
+To quickly select the deforming bones and check the associated vertex groups in one click, you can display only the Deform collection (layer 31 in older Blender versions) of the armature, wich includes the deforming bones only:

 A quick search in Google (such as “blender weight painting tutorial”) will give you the basis of the Blender’s weight painting tools if you don’t know them, this is something I won’t elaborate more here.
 Basically, it’s all about browsing the vertex groups list and painting the weights.
 If you’re new to Blender skinning, you can check these two videos: Rig Tips 1, Rig Tips 2

-For a high quality skinning, this process can take some time, don’t hesitate to test the skin accuracy by posing the character into several extreme position (arms up, arms down, arms ahead, thighs up…)
+For a high quality skinning, this process can take some time, do not hesitate to test the skin accuracy by posing the character into several extreme position (arms up, arms down, arms ahead, thighs up…)

 Here are a few notes about some specific painting regions: